cartwrightian/cfnassist/README.md

 Documentation TODOs
 -------------------
-* Document the ls command
+* Mention rate limits and the caching approach?
-* Document the use of the SNS monitoring option
 * Add links to the various *example json files in the test/cfnScripts folder*

 CLI HowTo